jorgeyanesdiez/HueUpdater/README.md

 ## Motivation

-I use a lamp at work to give our team instant feedback about the status of multiple projects tracked by our CI system.
+I use lamps at work to give my teams instant feedback about the status of multiple projects tracked by our CI systems.

-This application manages that lamp.
+Multiple copies of this application manage lamps with lights that are connected to a Hue bridge.

-The current version connects to a Jenkins instance and aggregates the status values to determine the light color.
+The information that determines the color of each light is obtained with [CIStatusAggregator](https://github.com/jorgeyanesdiez/CIStatusAggregator).

-Depending on a defined schedule and a calendar, it then turns the lamp on/off, and sets the light color accordingly.
+Based on a defined schedule and a calendar, it then turns the lamp on/off and sets the light color accordingly.